UBCFormulaElectric/Consolidated-Firmware/README.md

 ```
 ### Closing the Container

-When you're finished developing and want to stop the container, run this from the repo root:
+When you're finished developing and want to stop the container, run this from the repo root (must be outside of the container):
 ```sh
 docker compose down
 ```